 Shuksan Rod Company bamboo fly rods are made in Bellingham, Washington– an old bay side town below the high alpine of the North Cascades.
 Each rod is entirely handmade, one at a time, deliberately crafted with an eye for the history and traditions of the trade.
 And, perhaps, in an attempt to make something perfect and apart.

-…a split-cane bamboo fly rod.
-It can take you in and out of time.
-To a world aside.
-To a world apart.
+A split-cane bamboo fly rod can take you in and out of time.
+To a world aside, to a world apart.

 To the other side of Wonder.